Oxycodone and Ibuprofen

 - This medicine is a strong pain drug that can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of oxycodone and ibuprofen can lead to overdose and death.
 Talk with your doctor.

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using this medicine and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using oxycodone and ibuprofen and may be greater with higher doses or long-term use.
 Do not use oxycodone and ibuprofen right before or after bypass heart surgery.

 - This medicine may cause very bad and sometimes deadly breathing problems.
 Call your doctor right away if you have slow, shallow, or trouble breathing.

 - Even one dose of oxycodone and ibuprofen may be deadly if it is taken by someone else or by accident, especially in children.
-If this medicine is taken by someone else or by accident, get medical help right away.
+If oxycodone and ibuprofen is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Using oxycodone and ibuprofen for a long time during pregnancy may lead to withdrawal in the newborn baby.
 This can be life-threatening.
 Talk with the doctor.